Helping students to become professionals never gets old for Shirley Simon.

-Social Work Faculty to Present at 1st International Conference of LGBT Psychology and Related Fields in Lisbon, Portugal
+Social Work Faculty Presented at 1st International Conference of LGBT Psychology and Related Fields in Lisbon, Portugal

-Dr. Michael P. Dentato and Dr. Jeanne Sokolec, faculty members from the School of Social Work at Loyola University Chicago will present a series of papers and workshops at the first international conference surrounding lesbian, gay, bisexual and transgender (LGBT) issues this June at Instituto Universitário de Lisboa in Lisbon, Portugal.
-Dr. Dentato and Dr. Sokolec will present in collaboration with local and international colleagues including Dr. Robert Cleve from The Chicago School of Professional Psychology and Dr. Vera Paiva from University of Sao Paolo, Brazil.
+Dr. Michael P. Dentato and Dr. Jeanne Sokolec, faculty members from the School of Social Work at Loyola University Chicago, presented a series of papers and workshops at the first international conference surrounding lesbian, gay, bisexual and transgender (LGBT) issues this June at Instituto Universitário de Lisboa in Lisbon, Portugal.
+Dr. Dentato and Dr. Sokolec presented in collaboration with local and international colleagues including Dr. Robert Cleve from The Chicago School of Professional Psychology and Dr. Vera Paiva from University of Sao Paolo, Brazil.

-Sponsors of the conference include schools across the U.S. and abroad, including Columbia University, University of Michigan, Cornell University, University of London, Sapienza Università di Roma and University of Salamanca, Spain, among others.
-Members of the program committee include Dr. Vivienne Cass, Dr. Alex Carballo-Dieguez, Dr. Gary Harper, and Dr. Ritch Savin-Williams, among other noted international scholars in the field of LGBT issues.
+Sponsors of the conference were schools across the U.S. and abroad, including Columbia University, University of Michigan, Cornell University, University of London, Sapienza Università di Roma and University of Salamanca, Spain, among others.
+Members of the program committee included Dr. Vivienne Cass, Dr. Alex Carballo-Dieguez, Dr. Gary Harper, and Dr. Ritch Savin-Williams, among other noted international scholars in the field of LGBT issues.

-Dean Wheeler's alma mater Pittsburgh University is recognizing several great alums from their School of Social Work.
-The Dean received his Ph.D. from PITT in 1992 and is honored to be recognized during their Homecoming weekend.
+Dean Wheeler's alma mater Pittsburgh University recognized several great alums from their School of Social Work.
+The Dean received his Ph.D. from PITT in 1992 and was honored to be recognized during their Homecoming weekend.

-The Dean also does instrumental work with the HIV Prevention Trials Network (HPTN) and recently he and his fellow co-chairs, Drs.
-Beryl Koblin and Ken Mayer along with the entire HPTN 061 study team have been selected to recieve the Founders Award from Us Helping Us, People into Living, Inc.
+The Dean also does instrumental work with the HIV Prevention Trials Network (HPTN).
+He and his fellow co-chairs, Drs.
+Beryl Koblin and Ken Mayer, along with the entire HPTN 061 study team, were selected to receive the Founders Award from Us Helping Us, People into Living, Inc.